think-mm/enblog/input/posts/2016/04-07-another-victim-of-state-religion-free-thinker-hacked-to-death-by-machete.md

 7th August, 2015, on BBC: <a href="https://www.bbc.com/news/world-asia-33819032">Bangladesh blogger Niloy Neel hacked to death in Dhaka </a>

-31st October, 2015, on BBC: <a href="https://Bangladeshi secular publisher hacked to death">Bangladeshi secular publisher hacked to death</a>
+31st October, 2015, on BBC: <a href="https://www.bbc.com/news/world-asia-34688245">Bangladeshi secular publisher hacked to death</a>

+~ *Raihan Abir*